Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Constitutive modeling of inelastic materials

+In this way, the dissipation inequality is satisfied for any convex, zero-valued at the origin, and non-negative dissipation potential $\omega$.
+A proof of this statement is reported in Appendix~\ref{app:limit_analysis}.

+However, it is important to note that these conditions are sufficient but not necessary to ensure non-negative dissipation.
+In fact, there exist dissipation potentials that do not satisfy these conditions but still lead to non-negative dissipation.
+For instance, a non-convex dissipation potential can still yield non-negative dissipation if the resulting inelastic rate tensor $\bar{\vec{D}}_i$ is such that $\bar{\vec{\Sigma}} : \bar{\vec{D}}_i \geq 0$ for all admissible states of the system \citep{holthusen2026complement}.
+Therefore, while the conditions on $\omega$ provide a convenient way to guarantee thermodynamic consistency, they do not encompass all possible constitutive models that could be physically valid.

-\textbf{Incompressible materials.} For the special case of incompressible materials, i.e., $\det(\vec{F}) = 1$, a Lagrange multiplier term is added to the elastic potential $\psi$ to obtain the augmented elastic potential $\hat{\psi}$,
+\textbf{Incompressible materials.} For the special case of incompressible materials, i.e., $\det(\vec{F}) = 1$, a Lagrange multiplier term is added to the free energy $\psi$ to obtain the augmented free energy $\hat{\psi}$,

-The term $p$ can be considered as the hydrostatic pressure and is determined using the boundary conditions.
+The term $p$ is a Lagrange multiplier, which is determined using the boundary conditions to enforce incompressibility.
 It is important to note that the elastic part of the deformation is, in general, not incompressible, meaning that $I_3^{\bar{\vec{C}}_e}$ not necessarily remain equal to one \citep{holthusen2024theory}.